 Sales tax = (left blue navigation bar > sales tax > add/edit tax rates and agencies).
 QBO will automatically create a Sales Tax Liability account.
 You do not need to create a sales tax account in the Chart of Accounts separately.

 Now you are ready to create a Sales Receipt for each day based on end of the day Cash Register run (from the home page screen > company gear (upper right corner) > lists > recurring transactions > use under action column).

 Note: By recording all of the Sales as positives and all of the Payments (Expenses & Cash Shortage) as negatives, the net amount of the Sales Receipt should be Zero.

 In this example, at the end of the day, you have $1,000.00 in Sales, $80.00 in Sales Tax.
 The cash register count for Cash is $200.00, ‘Checks’ is 300.00, Visa/MasterCard is $390.00, American Express is $80.00, Discover is $80.00 and Cash Shortage is $10.00.
 The sales report that day shows $1,080.00 in Sales ($1,000 sales income plus $80 sales tax).

 To do this (from the home page screen > create + sign > other > bank deposit).
-Select deposit date in QBO based on bank posting date.
+Select the deposit date in QBO based on the bank posting date.

 Note to Simple Start users: since there is no “Recurring Transactions” feature available in Simple Start, you will need to follow all the setup instructions and create a Sales Receipt for daily sales.
 Transactions will be recorded the same way in QBO.